PhilKeeble/AWS-RedTeam-ADLab/README.md

 * SMBSigning disabled on all machines for relay attacks
 * Defender uninstalled so no need to worry about AV
 * Multiple machines so you can practise tunneling, double hop problem, etc
+* All the default things like lateral movement, persistence, pass the hash, pass the ticket, golden tickets, silver tickets etc

 ## Machine Summary